Minivan: Japan

 In Japan, the classification is known as "minivan" (ミニバン, Miniban) and defined by its three-row seating capacity.

 Before the birth of minivans with modern form factors, tall wagon-type vehicles with large seating capacity in Japan were known as light vans.
 They commonly adopted mid-engine, cab over design, and rear-wheel drive layout with one-box form factor.
-Examples included the Toyota TownAce, Toyota HiAce, Nissan Vanette, Mitsubishi Delica and Mazda Bongo.
+Examples included the Toyota TownAce, Nissan Vanette, Mitsubishi Delica, and Mazda Bongo.
 These vehicles were based on commercial vehicles, which created a gap compared to sedans regarding ride quality and luxury.

 The Nissan Prairie, released in 1982, is considered the first Japanese compact minivan.
 Derived closely from a compact sedan, the Prairie was marketed as a "boxy sedan", configured with sliding doors, folding rear seats, and a lifting rear hatch.
 The Mitsubishi Chariot adopted nearly the same form factor, instead using wagon-style front-hinged doors.

 In 1990, Toyota introduced the Toyota Estima in Japan, which carried over the mid-engine configuration of the TownAce.
 Along with its highly rounded exterior, the Estima was distinguished by its nearly panoramic window glass.
 The Estima was redesigned in 2000, adopting a front-wheel drive layout and offered with a hybrid powertrain since 2001.
 In 2002, Toyota introduced the Toyota Alphard which was developed as a luxury-oriented model.

 In 2020, Lexus introduced their first luxury minivan, the Lexus LM, produced with varying degrees of relation with the Toyota Alphard/Vellfire.
 The LM designation stands for "Luxury Mover".

 Nissan introduced the Nissan Serena in 1991 and the Nissan Elgrand in 1997.

 In 1995, Honda entered the minivan segment by introducing the Honda Odyssey.
 The Odyssey was designed with front-hinged doors and as derived from the Honda Accord.
 It came with advantages such as sedan-like driving dynamics and a lower floor to allow for easy access.
-In a design feature that would become widely adopted by other manufacturers, the Odyssey introduced a rear seat that folded flat into the floor (replacing a removable rear seat).
+A design feature that would become adopted by other manufacturers, the Odyssey introduced a rear seat that folded flat into the floor (replacing a removable rear seat).
 The Odyssey evolved into a low-roof, estate-like minivan until 2013, when it adopted a high-roof body with rear sliding doors.
 Honda also produced the Honda Stepwgn mid-size MPV since 1996, which is designed with a higher cabin and narrow width, and the Honda Stream since 2000 to slot below the Odyssey.

 In 2020, minivans made up 20.8% of total automobile sales in Japan, behind SUVs and compact hatchbacks, making it one of the largest minivan markets in the world.